male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;⚠️&nbsp; | Have you ensured that only necessary personal data is collected (data minimization)? |
 | &nbsp;❌&nbsp; | Is user age recorded to verify that the booker is over 15 years old? |

+(Age is not collected.
+Consider adding a date of birth field to prevent underage bookings.)

 ---

 | **Result** | **User registration and management** |